SoghraHajjar/TravelTide_Project/README.md

 ## 👩‍💻 About Me

-I’m a data analyst with a background in biostatistics, focused on applying statistical and machine learning methods to real-world problems.
+I’m a data analyst with a background in statistics, focused on applying statistical and machine learning methods to real-world problems.

 This project reflects my ability to: